UoMMIB/TFBMiner/README.md

 Activate the environment using the following command.
 You should see **(base)** on the left of the conda prompt be replaced with **(tfbMiner)**. **If this does not happen then the software that you install could affect the rest of your computer.**
 > conda activate tfbMiner

-Install the requirements with the following commands
+Install the requirements with the following commands (ideally one at a time; if it asks if you want to proceed press y).
 > conda install pip
 conda install tqdm=4.62.3
 conda install numpy=1.21.5